androks1/Object-oriented-Programming-in-Javascript-ES6/README.md

 ### To run the application follow the instructions below
  - Download project
  - Open console
- - Navigate to project folder location
+ - Navigate into project folder location
  - Type "npm install" on console
  - Type "npm run dev" to run the application.